-- Design Our curriculum will meet the requirements of the National Curriculum, evolving to meet our changing society - local and worldwide, being child-based, assessment-based and research-based.
-Whole school planning identifies key concepts, vocabulary and language for each subject undertaken identifying what we want the children to know and how this varies across the year groups. - Depth - Questions, connecting within and between subjects while also contextualizing to the real world. - Skills Answering the question 'why'.
+- Scope/Design Our curriculum meets the requirements of the National Curriculum, evolving to meet our changing society local and worldwide, being child-based, assessment-based and research-based.
+Our topics change over time to meet the specific needs of all our learners while ensuring clear subject specific threads run through the subject curriculum using repeated themes and concepts. - Components Whole school planning identifies key concepts, vocabulary and language for each subject undertaken identifying what we want the children to know; how this varies across the year groups and builds coherently.
+The content is organised so that it enables children to understand more complex ideas.
+As part of education recovery plan based on (Teaching a broad and balanced curriculum for education recovery - July 2021) teachers not only check prior knowledge needed but also identify gaps and teaching content children may have missed that is essential before delivering new curriculum content (see highlighted curriculum sheets).